GilbertsGithub/web-utils/README.md

 Restriction: not intended for public systems as it lowers security by showing internals of web application.

+Also only runs under POSIX compliant shells in Appache CGI-BIN envionments.

 Status: Old but still does its job.